Thousand (song)

 "Thousand" is a song by American electronic musician Moby.
 It was released as a double A-side single with Moby's song "I Feel It" in the United Kingdom, serving as the fourth and final single released from his self-titled debut album.

 "Thousand" was listed in Guinness World Records for having the fastest tempo in beats-per-minute (BPM) of any released single, peaking at approximately 1,015 BPM.

+The vocal sample is taken from First Choice's 1977 song, "Let No Man Put Asunder".